Global Gateway link

 面談した株主・投資家 バイサイド・セルサイド

-• Details and cost aspects of structural reforms
+• Progress of structural reforms

 Feedback to Management and Board of Directors